Distant Hill Geology Trail

 Boudins & Boudinage

-An outcrop containing long, oval rocks called boudins.
-Boudins collectively form what is referred to as Boudinage, a sausage-like rock formation caused by the stretching of a strong rock surround by a less stress-resistant rock.
+This outcrop contains long, oval rocks called boudins.
+Together, these boudins form what is called boudinage, a sausage-like rock structure caused by the stretching of a strong layer of rock surrounded by a weaker, less stress-resistant rock.

 Stop 5